Nonclassical states of light in a nonlinear Michelson interferometer: Introduction

 One of the assumptions that goes into obtaining the $1/N$ scaling is that each of the probe units couple independently to the parameter being measured.
 In other words, the coupling Hamiltonian that generates the parameter dependent evolution has the form

 where $\phi$ is the measured parameter and $h_{j}$ are operators on each of the units of the quantum probe.
-However, if an effective nonlinear coupling can be engineered between the probe units and the parameter, then a faster scaling than $1/N$ for the measurement uncertainty can be achieved~\cite{Luis2004,Beltran2005,Boixo2007,Roy2008,Boixo2009,2Boixo2009,Rivas2010,Napolitano2010,Tacla2010,Napolitano2011,Sewell2014,Toth2014}.
-For instance, if two body couplings of the form $H_{\rm probe} = \phi \sum_{j,k} h_{j} h_{k}$ can be implemented then the measurement uncertainty can, in principle, scale as $1/N^{2}$ for a quantum probe with $N$ units.
+However, if an effective nonlinear coupling can be engineered between the probe units and the parameter, then a faster scaling than $1/N$ for the measurement uncertainty can be achieved.
+Nonlinear transformations leading to a metrological advantage was considered in the context of interferometry in~\cite{Luis2004} and this idea was developed further in~\cite{Beltran2005}.
+Using nonlinear generators of parameter dependent evolution in the context of metrology in general to obtain faster than $1/N$ scaling was first discussed in~\cite{Boixo2007} and later in~\cite{Luis2007}.
+Possible means of implementing such measurement schemes using atomic systems, Bose-Einstein condensates etc.~were considered in~\cite{Rey2007,Choi2008,Boixo2009,Napolitano2010,Tacla2010} while special cases like restricting the input product states and separable states were considered in~\cite{Roy2008,Boixo:2008bca,2Boixo2009,Rivas2010}.
+Laboratory implementations of such schemes have also been attempted~\cite{,Napolitano2011,Sewell2014,Toth2014}.
 Whether the enhanced scaling can be thought of as an improvement over Heisenberg limited scaling or if it is the resource counting that has to change with the introduction of the nonlinear coupling is a matter of debate.
 For simplicity and clarity, we steer clear of this question and state directly that we will be referring to the enhanced scaling (anything faster than $1/N$) as super-Heisenberg scaling.